-- c.
-Use of Seclusion.
-(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.) - $\circ$ The state does not permit or prohibits the use of seclusion i.
+Specify the state agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this i.
 Safeguards Concerning the Use of Seclusion.
 Specify the safeguards that the state has established concerning the use of each type of seclusion.
 State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).